GuoLizhi/GuoLizhi/README.md

 ## Abount Me

-- Alibaba front end developer
+- A Web3 full-stack developer, contact me on lizhi.guo@foxmail.com
-- Foucus at JavaScript
+- Foucus at JavaScript and Golang

 ## Github Intro